 “I don’t know.
 Really why do we?” – The answer I got.
 To not prolong the story, one thing led to another and I pitched him the ABM approach outlined below that I had in mind.

 Targeting competitor followers on Instagram

-It’s easy for us to just scrape a competitor account and provide you with the email address of their followers.
+It’s easy for us to just scrape a competitor’s account and provide you with the email address of their followers.
 But not a lot of people know that they can do that.
-We explain how that works in detail in this article “Target Competitors’ Followers on Instagram”.
+We explain how that works in detail in the article “Target Competitors’ Followers on Instagram”.

 Again, not to bore you with details, but we can get the emails of people who follow your competitors.
 We also remove invalid emails, filter by geo, gender, age, etc, and validate the emails to make sure you are actually reaching out to your ideal customers.

 From there, you can upload that list to a custom audience on FB, Twitter, Quora, Reddit, LinkedIn… anywhere really.
 The match rate is on average above 80% because typically the email that is associated with their IG account is the personal one they used for signing up.